gongdayu/Conor-Profile/content/home/awards.md

 8\.
 National Scholarship Award, by Department of Education, China, 2020\
 7\.
 Outstanding Graduate Student Award, by Nanjing Forestry University, 2020\
 6\.
 First-class Scholarship Award, by Nanjing Forestry University, 2020\
 5\.
-Best Project Award, International Digital Urban Design Week held by International Society of City & Regional Planners (ISOCARP) and Southeast University in Nanjing, 2019\
+CSEE Graduate Leadership and Service, by University at Buffalo  2023\
 4\.
-Second-class Scholarship Award, by Nanjing Forestry University, 2019\
+ITE Upstate Annual Meeting Student Award, by ITE NY Upstate, 2024\
 3\.
-Third-class Scholarship Award, by Zhejiang A&F University, 2017\
+UB GSA Travel Grant, by University at Buffalo, 2024\
 2\.
-Second Prize, 4th ZAFU Career Planning Competition, by Zhejiang A&F University, 2016\
+ITS-NY Dotty Drinkwater Award, by INTELLIGENT TRANSPORTATION SOCIETY OF NY(ITS NY), 2024\
 1\.
-Third Prize, 4th ZAFU ‘Beautiful Village’ Design Competition, by Zhejiang A&F University, 2015
+Eno Leaders Development (LDC) Fellow, by The Eno Center for Transportation, 2025\